 Coal generated $25.6 million in state taxes in 2011, far more than any other commodity.
 Potash was second at $5.9 million, according to the state agency's report released Thursday.

-Meanwhile, new natural gas drilling continued
+Meanwhile, new natural gas drilling continued to decline.

 San Juan County led the state in natural gas production at 480 billion cubic feet in 2011.
 Rio Arriba County was second with almost 343 billion cubic feet.
 Statewide, wells yielded nearly 1.2 trillion cubic feet of natural gas.

 In 2011, 63 percent of New Mexico's natural gas production occurred on federal lands, 17 percent on state lands, 16 percent on private lands and 4 percent on American Indian lands.

 For oil production, San Juan County came in fifth with 1.25 million barrels.
 Lea County produced the most oil with 33.4 million barrels, followed closely by Eddy County at 33.3 million barrels.
 Chaves County was third and Rio Arriba County was fourth.

 Farmington officials hold out hope oil exploration will boost the economy.
 A few major producers, including Encana Corp., are drilling wells to test the viability of producing oil from the Mancos Shale, a geologic layer in the San Juan Basin.

 "Hopefully oil plays a bigger role in our economy," Roberts said.
 "That would be a shot in the arm."

 The area also needs to see rigs drilling new wells, he added.
 "We would want to see increased drilling in order to replace the reserves that are being produced."